 Spelling variations of this family name include: Aguilar, Aguilera, Aguiler, Aguiar, Aquilar and others.

-Another 303 words (22 lines of text) are included under the topic Early Aguiar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Aguiar Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Aguiar Settlers in United States in the 16th Century

 - Catalina de Aguiar, who immigrated to America in 1512

 Aguiar Settlers in United States in the 19th Century

 - Catalina De Aguiar, who landed in America in 1812